mattrob333/Projects_Expanded/The LangChain Multi-Agent System Manual.md

 * **a.
 The Workflow Builder Agent:**  This agent is responsible for generating initial workflow designs based on the user's requirements and objectives.
 * **b.
 The Critique Agent:**  This agent evaluates the generated workflows, identifying potential bottlenecks, inefficiencies, or areas for improvement.
 * **c.
 The Revisor Agent:**  Based on the critique, this agent refines and optimizes the workflow, iterating towards a more efficient and effective solution.

-Okay, here is the revised section on the Flowwise Workflow Generator, using the exact prompt format you specified earlier:

 ## 🖨️🖨️VI.
 Building a Flowwise Workflow Generator: A Case Study